 Buffer Size is the amount of time allowed for your computer to process the audio of your sound card or audio interface.

 This can often be fixed by increasing your buffer size in the audio preferences of your DAW or driver control panel.

 When introducing more audio tracks to your session, you may need a larger buffer size to accurately record the signal with no distortion and limited latency.
-Increasing the buffer size will allow more time for the audio to be captured without distortion.
+Increasing the buffer size allows more time for the audio to be captured without distortion.

 It is important to find the right buffer size for your session as this can vary depending on the number of tracks, plug-ins, audio files etc. We do not recommend a specific setting because it will depend on your specific project.
 But as a general rule: